aldefouw/redcap_cypress/README.md

 3. **Consistency** - automated tests run the same way, each and every time
 ---

-*Automated tests leverage what computers are good at to eliminate the problems of time, tediousness, and consistency associated with manual testing.*
+*Automated tests leverage what computers are good at to reduce or eliminate the problems of time, tediousness, and consistency associated with manual testing.*

-**Even so, it's not worth hiding this:**

-Automated testing is going to take some time up front to configure.

-There's also some time sunk into the development of writing the tests themselves.

-**But the upfront cost is worth the payoff.**

 ## Why Cypress?
 **This template uses the Cypress framework**, a library which allows non-environment-dependent testing.